ColinSullivan1/simple-dotnet-service/README.md

     var response = nc.Request("weather.current", CheckDefaultLocation(location), 5000);
 ```

-Part the request itself is a location, which can be a latitude/longitude (e.g. -105.01,39.54) or a city name (e.g. Denver).
+The request payload is a string representing a location, which can be a latitude/longitude (e.g. "-105.01,39.54") or a city name (e.g. "Denver").
 Check out https://openweathermap.org/current for locations.

 Usage:  `dotnet run -p SimpleWeatherRequestor --location <city name or lat,long> --url <NATS url> --creds <NATS Credentials>`